The offshore bank account – requirements, procedures, risks

 The various documents requested can be categorized into four core data, additional identification data and supporting documents.
 There might be the requirement for simple copies, for a certification, a notarization or even for an Apostille.

 The banking customer should be aware that the documents can be used against him.
 In this banking puzzle, each part must fit so that the overall picture is complete.
 If the papers allow conclusions about the applicant’s lifestyle, his financial burdens, and his overall situation, no contradictions and weaknesses should be revealed.
-Offen, it is beneficial not to show certain documents, because they disclose some insights too much.
+Often, it is beneficial not to show certain documents, because they disclose some insights too much.

 In these days the heart of the bank is no longer the credit office but the compliance department.
 Qualified compliance officers, accredited by the local banking supervisory authority, might have a higher income than the top management.

 The compliance department typically has sophisticated accumulated data material, procedures, and protocols.
 Their intention is to prepare documentation for each banking customer and each bank account that gives the impression that they had understood the business model of the customer.
-The compliance check requires much more insights than just the clear identification of the offshore company and its shareholders, directors, and officers.
+The compliance check requires much more insights than just the precise identification of the offshore company and its shareholders, directors, and officers.
 Whatever documents, data, and explanation the applicant provides, it is never ever enough or satisfying in the first attempt.
 Otherwise, the compliance department would make itself obsolete.
 Their business appetite seems to be low, but they are still hungry like wolves.

 Cross-border value chains are highly complex and the compliance officer in an offshore jurisdiction has typically neither the knowledge nor the education to understand this.
 To get the deal done it is a smart strategy not to overcomplicate things.
-A straightforward story with thoughtful details can speed up the procedure and satisfy the intellectual curiosity more than long-winded explanations of each and every particularity.
+A straightforward story with thoughtful details will speed up the procedure and satisfy the intellectual curiosity more than long-winded explanations of each and every particularity.

 How to avoid risky shortcuts and black sheep